 To prevent sunburn, you must shield your skin from the sun's rays.
-Avoid strong, direct sunlight.Plan outdoor activities early or late in the day to avoid peak sunlight hours between 10:00 am and 4:00 pm.Choose a sunscreen, sunblock, or special sunblock clothes with a sun protection factor (SPF) of at least 30.
+Avoid strong, direct sunlight.Plan outdoor activities early or late in the day to avoid peak sunlight hours between 10:00 am and 4:00 pm.Choose a broad spectrum sunscreen or sunblock with a sun protection factor (SPF) of at least 30.
 It should filter out both ultraviolet A (UVA) and ultraviolet B (UVB) rays.Apply sunscreen liberally, thoroughly, and frequently to all exposed skin.
-Do not forget your lips.Wear protective, tightly woven clothing, as well as a broad-rimmed hat and sunglasses.
+Do not forget your lips.Wear protective, tightly woven clothing or special sunblock clothes, as well as a broad-rimmed hat and sunglasses.

 Faurschou A, Wulf HC.
 Topical corticosteroids in the treatment of acute sunburn: a randomized, double-blind clinical trial.

 Arch Dermatol.
 2008;144(5):620-4.

 Han A, Maibach HI.
 Management of acute sunburn.

 Am J Clin Dermatol.
 2004;5(1):39-47.

 Minor burns.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 19, 2015.
 Accessed August 5, 2015.